-Different sorts of activated carbon Activated carbon can be manufactured from a wide variety of raw materials such as coal, coconut and wood.
+Different sorts of activated carbon can be manufactured from a wide variety of raw materials such as coal, coconut and wood.
 The production processes of activated carbon may be divided into chemical and thermal processes, both at elevated temperatures.

 Contact us for more info on activated carbon!
 Depending on the required properties of the final product, we can apply different post-treatment steps.